This page last updated: March 2018

 If you’re on a PC, I’ve always found this to be very useful:

 It’s free (there’s a paid version too, but the free one is great) and stable and reliable.
 Run it once a month to keep your PC free of clutter, to help it run smoothly.
+(When you install it, just be careful not to let it install any of the other guff it tries to give you.
+None of it is malicious, just annoying.)

 If you’re on a Mac, this comes highly recommended by experts: